swat-ds/paac-jekyll/_pages/map.md

 <!--add map-->
 <div class="row" markdown="1">

 This map depicts the four regions of Philadelphia surveyed in the 1847 census.
 Hover over each region to see aggregate statistics for the individuals living in that region.
-Use the opacity slider to see how the street names from 1847 map onto present-day streets and regions.
+Use the opacity slider to see how the street names from <a target="_blank" href="https://davidrumsey.oldmapsonline.org/maps/e80a03ee-f14b-5d79-a873-7af6c2610149/">an 1847 map</a> onto present-day streets and regions.

 </div>